harrisonized/harrisonized.github.io/_posts/2023-07-30-intro-to-trading.md

 So why did I recommend only going in with half your allocation?
 Suppose instead, the market negated your hypothesis, and AAPL continued to fall, but because you weren't paying attention, you forgot to execute your stop loss.
 You determined your second entry is going to be at $125.
 After a few weeks, AAPL indeed falls to $125.
 Now since you didn't go all in, you still have $450 of cash to get into your new position, so you can buy 3 more shares.
 Then, over the next few days, AAPL goes back up to $150.
 Now since you have a total of 6 shares, you can sell 3 of them to replenish your cash, and you would have made a total of $75 while keeping your original three shares.

-Here is a perfect trade execution I made recently on NVTA.
-I noticed that NVTA has a very strong support at around $1.05, and every once in a while, it'll spike up to about $1.50, then dramatically crash back down.
-So when NVTA hovered around $1.10, I entered my 200 share position and waited (200xNVTA@1.10).
-After about a week and a half, NVTA indeed spiked up, and I sold 100 shares at $1.53 each (100xNVTA@1.53).
-The next day, it went higher to $1.65 at open, but I missed the top, which only lasted a couple of minutes.
-I sold the other 100 shares at $1.47 (100xNVTA@147).
-These trades neetted me a total of $80 for a low amount of effort.

 Notice in these examples that it's of utmost importance to replenish your cash.
 You very rarely want to be fully invested, just in case some shenanigans happens.

 ### Day Trading with Options